FilipStenbeck/grunt-demo/README.md

 Grunt Demo
 ================================

-Small demo of Grunt.js I made for a course I held about web development.
+Small demo of Grunt.js I made for a presentation I held about web development tooling.
 The purpose of the demo is to show common used tasks in an easy way.

-The demo includes a (very) small web project and a Gruntfile to build it for "production".
+The demo includes a (very) small web project and a Gruntfile to test and build it for "production".
 A live version of the generated project can be found <a href="http://grunt-ftw.appspot.com/demo/index.html">here</a>

 Included tasks
 -------------------------